 There’s been more pressure than ever for construction leaders to embrace technology and innovation– amid labor shortages, changing workforce demographics, safety and budget compliance, and new digital tools.

-But, implementing new project management software (and undergoing change) almost always feels risky.
+But, implementing new management software (and undergoing change) almost always feels risky.
 And just because you see other trade leaders adopting digital tools, it doesn’t mean that particular tech is also right for your business.

 So, how do you know if new software will give you the value you need?